 SECTORS

-Gaming Machine and Equipment Suppliers
+Gaming Machine Manufacturers, Equipment Suppliers and Test Laboratories

 Our clients rely on our advice to help them make the right strategic and commercial decisions in Australia’s complex and changing legal, regulatory and political environment.
 We believe it is paramount to understand our clients’ aspirations in order to provide robust analysis and pragmatic advice.

-Privacy obligations and compliance
+Privacy obligations

-Product design and compliance advice
+Product design

 Gambling compliance training